 Certain subjects within our MAcc programme are entitled to corresponding exemptions from respective ACCA examination papers.
 You are advised to visit ACCA's website to find out further details about its exemption policy and qualification requirements.

-Qualified PGDA awarders are eligible for CPA Australia’s associate membership and can commence their studies at the professional level of the organisation’s CPA Prgoramme.
+Qualified PGDA awarders are eligible for CPA Australia’s associate membership and can commence their studies at the professional level of the Association’s CPA Prgoramme.

 The Institute of Certified Management Accountants (ICMA, also known as CMA Australia) was officially incorporated in 1996 in Australia.
 MAcc graduates are exempted from the first 16 units of the ICMA professional examination and may apply for the Graduate Management Accountant (GMA) designation upon graduation.
 PGDA graduates are also exempted from taking 15 units of the ICMA examination.